exequielmoneva/java-student-api/README.md

 - Java JDK 17 or later
 - Docker
 - PostgreSQL
+- .jar file of this project generated (some IDEs can create it by right clickin in the root folder, but you [can also do it manually](https://docs.oracle.com/javase/tutorial/deployment/jar/build.html))

 # How to use
 Inside the root folder of the project, run the following command